-- 1. Connect to the application server. - The command framework allows the administrative command to be created and run with or without being connected to the application server.
-This step is optional if the application server is not running. - 2.
-Create the command manager. - The command manager provides the functionality to create a new administrative command or guery existing administrative commands. - 3.
-Optionally create the asynchronous command handler for listening to command notifications.
+The command framework allows the administrative command to be created and run with or without being connected to the application server.
+This step is optional if the application server is not running.

+The command manager provides the functionality to create a new administrative command or query existing administrative commands.

+3. Optionally create the asynchronous command handler for listening to command notifications.

 Business-level application commands are implemented as asynchronous commands.
-To monitor the progress of the running command, you have to create an asynchronous command handler to receive notifications that the command generates. - 4.
-Create the asynchronous command client. - An asynchronous command client provides a higher level interface to work with an asynchronous command.
+To monitor the progress of the running command, you have to create an asynchronous command handler to receive notifications that the command generates.

+An asynchronous command client provides a higher level interface to work with an asynchronous command.
 If you created an asynchronous command handler in the previous step, the handler is passed to the asynchronous command client.
-The asynchronous command client forwards the command notification to the handler and helps to control running of the command. - 5.
-Use the command manager that you created in a previous step to set up the command that imports an - The command name is importAsset.
+The asynchronous command client forwards the command notification to the handler and helps to control running of the command.

+5. Use the command manager that you created in a previous step to set up the command that imports an asset.

+The command name is importAsset.
 The source parameter is a required parameter that you use to specify the path to the asset.
-You can optionally provide the storageType parameter to specify how to save the asset in the configuration repository. - 6.
-Call the processCommandParameters method in the asynchronous command client to process the command parameters. - The command framework asynchronous command model requires this call.
+You can optionally provide the storageType parameter to specify how to save the asset in the configuration repository.

+6. Call the processCommandParameters method in the asynchronous command client to process the command parameters.